NervanaSystems/ngraph/doc/sphinx/source/introduction/introduction.rst

 #.
 Kernel libraries do not support graph-level optimizations.
 #.
 Framework integration of kernel libraries does not scale.
 #.
-Many kernels are required; all require expert knowledge to create.
+The number of required kernels keeps growing.

 The nGraph Compiler addresses the first two problems, and nGraph combined with PlaidML addresses the third problem. nGraph applies